lietxia/XiaoXinAir14IML_2019_hackintosh/README-en.md

 ## Current Status：
 * System🌌：Works fine on both 10.15.7 and Big Sur 11.2 (20D53) (recommend macOS 10.15.7.
 It is system lower 10.15 that the trackpad won‘t work.
 System lower 10.15.4 may lag while startup)
 * Disks🖴：If you are using Samsung PM981A, please consider to change.
 Or install by this way: http://bbs.pcbeta.com/forum.php?mod=viewthread&tid=1867021
+* The CPU frequency is limited to 3.9GHz.
+[Add CPUFriend to maximum your performance.](https://github.com/lietxia/XiaoXinAir14IML_2019_hackintosh/releases/tag/2021.02.26)
 * Audio Card🔊：Success with layout-id 15, no plosive [Headsets_with_Microphone](https://github.com/lietxia/XiaoXinAir14IML_2019_hackintosh/releases/tag/0.0.1)

 ## Related model